turingschool/curriculum/source/projects/blogger.markdown

 end
 ```

+You might be wondering, what is a "text" type?

+This is an example of relying on the Rails database adapters to make the right call.
+For some databases, large text fields are stored as `varchar`, while others like Postgres use a `text` type.
+The database adapter will figure out the best choice for us depending on the configured database -- we don't have to worry about it.

 #### Timestamps

 What is that `t.timestamps` doing there?
 It will create two columns inside our table titled `created_at` and `updated_at`.
 Rails will manage these columns for us, so when an article is created its `created_at` and `updated_at` are automatically set.
 Each time we make a change to the article, the `updated_at` will automatically be updated.
 Very handy.

 #### Running the Migration

-Save that migration file, switch over to your terminal, and run this command:
+Save that migration file and run this command in your terminal:

 {% terminal %}
 $ bin/rake db:migrate
 {% endterminal %}

-This command starts the `rake` program which is a ruby utility for running maintenance-like functions on your application (working with the DB, executing unit tests, deploying to a server, etc).
+The `rake` program is a ruby utility for running maintenance-like functions on your application such as working with the database, executing unit tests, or deploying to a server.
 We tell `rake` to `db:migrate` which means "look in your set of functions for the database (`db`) and run the `migrate` function."

-The `migrate` action finds all migrations in the `db/migrate/` folder, looks at a special table in the DB to determine which migrations have and have not been run yet, then runs any migration that hasn't been run.
+The `migrate` action finds all migrations in the `db/migrate/` folder, looks at a special table in the database to determine which migrations have and have not been run yet, then runs any migration that hasn't been run.

 In this case we had just one migration to run and it should print some output like this to your terminal: